espocrm/documentation/docs/extensions/voip-integration/twilio-integration-setup.md

 ## More Twilio settings for users

 Each user can set “Do Not Disturb” mode for incoming lines.
-To do it, please go to the home page (click on a logo) and add a “VoIP Settings” dashlet (“+” button).
+To do it, go to the home page (click on a logo) and add a “VoIP Settings” dashlet (“+” button).

 ![Twilio dashlet](../../_static/images/extensions/voip-integration/twilio-dashlet.png)